 In the beginning

 In 1947 Leo Fender founded his Fender Musical Instrument Company.
 Fender amplifiers became known for their ruggedness and power so they quickly became dominant on the market.
 Moving forward in time with the birth of Rock & Roll demand for bigger and louder sound and sound systems got emphasized so new and better solutions of guitar amplifiers came to light.
-This was the time when the tube and solid state-based amplifiers were born.
+At this point, tube and solid state-based amplifiers emerged.

 Guitar Amplifier Structure

 The usual structure of the guitar amps consists of, most commonly, two amplifier circuit stages with an addition of the circuits for tone shaping.
 Furthermore, more expensive amplifiers can contain additional control for more frequency ranges, such as mid-range frequency controls and “ presence “ control for the high-frequency range of the signal.
 When it comes to the configuration of the guitar amplifiers there are usually two options.
 First, combination or combo, which incorporates an amplifier and one or more speakers in the cabinet.
 The other type is a standalone amplifier – “amp head“.
-In this case, the speaker is not included.
+It does not include the speaker.
 The signal is passing the amplifier via speaker cable to one or more external speaker cabinets.
 Speaker configurations in cabinets come in a wide variety, ranging from cabinets with a single speaker ( 1*10, 1*12 ) to multiple speakers ( 2*10.
 4*10.
 12.10 ).

 Solid Slate Amp

 Solid State amplifiers consist of semiconductor (Solid State) circuits.
 They are considerably less expensive and more reliable from the tube amplifiers.
 Some Jazz guitarists are preferring this type of amplifiers since they produce much “cleaner sound”.
 They are also varying in output power, size, price and sound quality.